Five steps to bring your home to market

 You should spread out visits from agents, photographers and surveyors so you don’t have multiple visitors to your house at the same time.

-In person viewings are now allowed, but the advice from the Scottish Government is still for buyers to view a property virtually in the first instance if possible.
+In person viewings are allowed, but the advice from the Scottish Government is for buyers to view a property virtually in the first instance if possible.
 Some agents offer 360 virtual tours and videos as part of their property marketing package – you should speak to them about what they can offer, so they can arrange to get the necessary footage of your home.

 Once your home is on the market, interested buyers may wish to view it in person after viewing it virtually (if you are offering virtual viewings).
 Your agent will discuss the process for this with you.

 Find out more about staying safe during property viewings.